I may never see one of my books on a stranger's shelf. Not because I'm not read by strangers, though.

 But my position evolved over the last couple of years.

-I know I'll do other things with inadvertently problematic outcomes, and I know some advantages I have for being white and male (and het and cisgender and able bodied and neurotypical) are not systems I can opt out of, but letting my career flourish within such an unequal system is one place I can surely can.
+I know I'll do other things with inadvertently problematic outcomes, and I know some advantages I have for being white and male (and cisgender and able bodied) are not systems I can opt out of, but letting my career flourish within such an unequal system is one place I surely can.